wangjenn/selfcompassion-llm/README.md

   ```
 ---
 ## 📘 Development Notes
 - Exploration notebooks are under `/notebooks/`.
 - Embeddings (`embeddings.npy`, `id_index.json`) are **ignored** from git.
 - Feedback data is stored locally (not shared).

 ---
+## 📝 Disclaimer
+- All responses are anonymous — nothing is saved, logged, or tracked by the app.
+- This app does not store, share, or distribute full PDFs or copyrighted materials.
+All content is based on short excerpts, summaries, or personal notes from books I’ve legally purchased, or on publicly available sources such as peer-reviewed research papers and podcast transcripts
+- This app is intended for educational and personal use only.
+It is not intended to diagnose, treat, cure, or prevent any mental health condition.
+If you are in emotional distress or experiencing a crisis, please contact a licensed mental health professional.
+---

 ### ❥ *Thank you so much for using the app-- I hope you find it useful!
 May we all be kind to ourselves!* 💕🙏🏻
 ![selfcompassion](https://github.com/user-attachments/assets/6009a37a-be39-48d8-b736-ab19b9b6bcd7)

+This project is licensed under the [MIT License](./LICENSE).